meizuflux/saberbot/README.md

 > ### 5. **Configure the bot**

-Fill out the config.toml.example file.
+Fill out the `config.yml.example` file.
 When you are done, make sure to remove the `.example` from the filename otherwise the bot will not recognize it.

 > ### 6. **Run the bot**